 - Purity 5.3.6+ is required for vVols support with Site Recovery Manager (SRM) Array Based Replication protection and recovery.

-Pure Storage strongly recommends customers running vVols to upgrade to Purity 5.3.10 or higher.
+Pure Storage recommends (with vigor and energy) that customers running vVols upgrade to Purity//FA 5.3.12 or higher.

 While vSphere Virtual Volumes 2.0 was released with vSphere 6.0, the Pure Storage FlashArray only supports vSphere Virtual Volumes 3.0, which was release with vSphere 6.5.
 As such, the minimum required vSphere version is 6.5 GA release.
 However, there are significant fixes specific to vVols so the required versions and recommended versions are as follows:

-- Required: vSphere Version is 6.5 U3 or higher
+- Requirement: vSphere Version is 6.5 U3 or higher

 - Recommended: vSphere Version is 6.7 U3 P03+ or vSphere Version 7.0 U1+